thymeleaf/thymeleaf-docs/Using-Thymeleaf.md

 3.2 Literal substitutions
 -------------------------

-The literal substitutions in _Thymeleaf Standard Expressions_ allow the easy formatting of strings which may contain values from variables without the need to append literals with `'...' + '...'`.
+Literal substitutions in _Thymeleaf Standard Expressions_ allow the easy formatting of strings  which may contain values from variables without the need to append literals with `'...' + '...'`.

 These substitutions must be surrounded by vertical bars (`|`), like: